-Your CTA must make it obvious to your audience what you want them to do when they receive your email.
-If you want them to click a button that takes them to a helpful blog article, come right out and tell them that.
+Your CTA must show your audience what you want them to do when they receive your email.
+If you want them to click a button that takes them to a helpful blog post or article, come right out and tell them that.
 If you want them to buy something, say so.

 The CTA in your email should leave no room for doubt about the action you’re looking for.
-Links and buttons must be displayed clearly, and you should take extra care to ensure that they function properly.
+Links and buttons must be displayed clearly, and you should take extra care to ensure they function correctly.

 Here are some tips for creating great CTA buttons to include in your marketing emails:

-- Use bright, visually appealing colors.
-When colors highlight your CTA, it’s more likely that it will be clicked.
+- Use bright, visually appealing colours.
+When colours highlight your CTA, it’s more likely that it will be clicked.

-Check out the colors used in the CTA button below.
+Check out the colours used in the CTA button below.
 The eye-popping combination of a red background with white text makes the button visually appealing and the text very noticeable.

 - Keep the CTA button text short.
 Don’t write a long line for your CTA text.
 Focus on action words and those that create a sense of urgency.

 Take the button pictured above, for example.
-The words “Reserve” and “Now” are geared towards compelling the audience to take action right away.
-Decide whether you want your audience to Book Now, Download Now, or Click Here Now; whatever you want them to do, your CTA button should say that.
+The words “Reserve” and “Now” are geared toward compelling the audience to take action immediately.
+Decide whether you want your audience to Book Now, Download Now, or Click Here Now.
+Whatever you want them to do, your CTA button should say that.

 - Send respondents to a relevant landing page.
 You don’t want your leads’ interest to fizzle out after they click the CTA.
-If they clicked on it, that means they’re interested in what you offer.
+If they click on it, they’re interested in your offer.

 Step 5: Mastering the Follow-Up Email

-After you’ve compiled your email list, written compelling copy, designed an eye-catching CTA, and sent your marketing emails, it’s time to sit back and wait for the results.
+After you’ve compiled your email list, written your compelling copy, designed an eye-catching CTA, and sent your marketing emails – it’s time to sit back and wait for the results.